-When searching for a solar supplier, I spent a lot of time on the phone, not only asking questions but also getting my head around industry jargon.
+When searching for a solar supplier, you can waste a lot of time on the phone, not only asking questions but also getting your head around industry jargon.

-So, to help make your journey towards solar goodness a little smoother, I’ve compiled a list of the questions I found most useful when getting our solar system:
+So, to help make your journey towards solar goodness a little smoother, here’s a list of some useful questions to ask when getting a solar system.

 It’s best to ask your supplier if they can cater for changes to your lifestyle and energy usage, so this way, they can design a system upfront that will allow for that.
 With some systems, if you think you’d like to increase your system size in future, you can add extra panels and replace your inverter with a larger one.

-Also consider whether you might want to prepare for battery storage solutions as they come in.
+You might also want to consider whether you prepare for battery storage solutions as they come in.

 Your solar provider should be able to help you figure out which areas of your roof work best, look the best and can accommodate the right size of system.
 Panels can be split across different areas of the roof to maximise energy production.

 Your supplier may visit your home or use online mapping tools to give you some advice on the best position for your panels, and the use of any tilt frames to position them to capture maximum sunlight.

 Q5: What is the feed-in tariff in my state?